 Donkey Sanctuary Bonaire

-The reserve or Donkey Sanctuary is natural habitat where the donkeys are treated well, protected, and live in abundance on the island of Bonaire.
+is natural habitat where the donkeys are treated well, protected, and live in abundance on the island of Bonaire.
 There are hundreds of donkeys and the site is educational.
 It’s the best location to feed, interact, and pet these docile animals.
 The moment you enter, there is an organized Welcome Committee Burros to greet you.
 There is a great chance for you to get happy and eager to embrace the first colt that you see.

 You also have the chance to meet its owner and see how he and his staff are too much involved in keeping the place a shelter for these tame and innocent lives from the inhumanity of some people or owners who have grown insensitive to their needs.